kkh1486/waffle-healthycamera-android/README.md

 -> Print out food names and nutrients after taking pictures

--> Click the check button in the upper right corner to make it a stolen food and store nutrients
+-> Click the check button at the top right to save it to the nutrients you took today.